camunda/camunda-docs/docs/components/connectors/introduction.md

 ## Custom connectors

-Build and deploy your own connectors using connector templates or the connector SDK.
+Build and deploy your own connectors using connector templates and the connector SDK.

 <div class="connector-grid">
   <a href="../custom-built-connectors/build-connector" class="connector-card" title="Custom Connectors">